ZehyrW/ZehyrW.github.io/_pages/about.md

 # 🔥 News
 - *2025.04* &nbsp;🎉🎉  I am selected as an outstanding undergraduate graduate.
-- *2024.06*: &nbsp;🎉🎉  1 paper is accepted to International Conference On Pattern Recognition 2024.
+- *2024.06*: &nbsp;🎉🎉  1 paper is accepted to International Conference On Pattern Recognition(ICPR) 2024.

 <!-- # 📝 Publications